arpan4119/WhatsApp-chat-analyser/README.md

 ## Description

-Chat Analyser is a web application that allows you to analyze and visualize WhatsApp chat data.
-You can upload exported WhatsApp chat files, and the app will help you gain insights from your chat history.
+WhatsApp Chat Analyser is a Python-based web application built with Streamlit for visualizing and analyzing WhatsApp chat data.
+This project allows users to upload exported WhatsApp chat files and generate detailed statistics and insights from their chat history.

+### Features

+- **Overall Chat Statistics**: Get comprehensive statistics about your WhatsApp chat, including message counts, activity patterns, and more.
+- **User-Specific Analytics**: Analyze chat data for individual users within a group, providing insights into their messaging patterns and activity levels.
+- **Interactive Visualizations**: Utilize Streamlit's interactive frontend to explore and visualize your chat data with various charts and graphs.

+### How It Works

+1. **Upload a WhatsApp Chat File**: Export your chat data from WhatsApp and upload the resulting text file to the web app.
+2. **Generate Statistics**: The app processes the chat file to produce overall statistics and usage metrics.
+3. **View User Statistics**: For group chats, view detailed statistics for each user, including their activity and message contributions.

+### Technologies Used

+- **Python**: The core language used for data processing and analysis.
+- **Streamlit**: The frontend framework for creating interactive web applications.

 ## How to Use